iankressin/obsidian-backup/2 - Notes/EPFsg - Week 2.md

 ### Block building
 - Nodes are always gossiping transactions over the p2p network.
 These transactions form the mempool
 - These transactions are valid to be included in a block: nonce in correct, account has enough balance to pay for the tx
+- In summary, the building process should return a new block and the updated state or an error in case something goes wrong while building the block
+- In the video this is note explicit, but in Ethereum the process of block building doesn't happen at protocol level.
+External entities are responsible for block building and relaying those blocks to the block producers, aka validators

+### State transition function
 -